zulip/zulip/templates/zerver/help/message-formatting.md

 # Message formatting

-Zulip uses a subset of GitHub Flavored Markdown (GFM) to allow you to easily format your messages.
+Zulip uses a variant of GitHub Flavored Markdown (GFM) to allow you to easily format your messages.

 ## Summary